-January 31, 2015 \$ January 25, 2014 \$ January 26, 2013 \$ Wages, salaries and employee benefits 41,181 32,807 23,828 Stock-based compensation 947 228 237 Depreciation of property and equipment 4,874 3,801 2,579 Amortization of intangible assets 573 944 601 Impairment of property and equipment 2,740 1,192 Provision for onerous contracts 805 - - Other selling, general and administration 15,445 13,397 10,093 66,565 52,369 37,338
+January 31, 2015 \$ January 25, 2014 \$ January 26, 2013 \$ Wages, salaries and employee benefits 41,181 32,807 23,828 Stock-based compensation 947 228 237 Depreciation of property and equipment 4,874 3,801 2,579 Amortization of intangible assets 573 944 601 Impairment of property and equipment 2,740 1,192 Provision for onerous contracts 805 Other selling, general and administration 15,445 13,397 10,093 66,565 52,369 37,338

-22. EARNINGS PER SHARE
+23. EARNINGS PER SHARE

 Basic earnings per share ["EPS"] amounts are calculated by dividing the profit for the year attributable to ordinary equity holders of the parent by the weighted average number of ordinary shares outstanding during the year.
-Diluted EPS amounts are calculated by dividing the profit attributable to ordinary equity holders of the parent (after adjusting for dividends, accretion interest on the mandatorily redeemable preference shares and gain/loss from embededded derivative on preferred shares) by the weighted average number of ordinary shares outstanding during the veighted average number of ordinary shares that would be issued on conversion of all the dilutive potential ordinary shares into ordinary shares, unless these would be anti-dilutive.
+Diluted EPS amounts are calculated by dividing the profit attributable to ordinary equity holders of the parent (after adjusting for dividends, accretion interest on the mandatorily redeemable preference shares and gain/loss from embeddeded derivative on preferred shares) by the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares into ordinary shares, unless these would be anti-dilutive.